-Halter raises $8M to guide and manage livestock using artificial intelligence, sustainably increasing production at NZ dairy farms, saving billions in labour costs and improving environmental compliance and animal welfare.
+Halter raises $8M Series A, led by Data Collective with participation from Founders Fund and Ubiquity Ventures, to guide and manage livestock using artificial intelligence, sustainably increasing production in dairy farms globally, saving billions in labour costs and improving environmental compliance and animal welfare.

-AUCKLAND, NZ, 14 June, 2018 -- Halter, an Auckland-Waikato based ag-robotics company, today announced it has raised NZD$8M dollars to commercialise its patented technologies that shift and manage livestock, starting with cows, using an AI-powered “point and click” application in combination with proprietary “Cowgorithm” which controls how the cows are moved around the farm.
+AUCKLAND, NZ -- Halter, a US, New Zealand based ag-robotics company, today announced it has raised over USD$5M dollars, to commercialise its patented technologies that shift and manage livestock, starting with cows, using an AI-powered “point and click” application in combination with proprietary “Cowgorithm” which controls how the cows are moved around the farm.

-The financing round was led by DCVC (Data Collective), the largest backers of Rocket Lab, long time backers of Planet, and anchor investors in Blue River (sold to John Deere), with additional investment from Founders Fund (SpaceX), and Ubiquity, and with renewed participation from Promus Ventures, Tuhua Ventures and K1W1.
+The financing round was led by DCVC (Data Collective), who have experienced success with previous agtech investments including Blue River (which sold to John Deere), with additional investment from Founders Fund, and Ubiquity, and with renewed participation from Promus Ventures, Tuhua Ventures and K1W1.

 “We’re looking to provide technology for the future of dairy farming globally,” said Craig Piggott, Halter founder and CEO.
 “Every day, we talk to incredible farmers who are looking for ways to meet increasing food demands while running an environmentally sustainable operation and near continuously monitoring the health and wellbeing of their herd.
 It’s a constant juggle that involves working huge hours.”